RustyNova016/Alistral/docs/CommandLineHelp.md

 ###### **Subcommands:**

 * `circles` — Randomly adds recordings from artists you already listened to
+* `underrated` — Generate a playlist containing your underrated listens
 * `rate` — Generate playlists depending on the listen rate of recordings
 * `overdue` — Generate playlists based on recording that the user should have listened to by now
+* `shared` — Generate playlists based on the listened recordings of two users

 ###### **Options:**